Oi-Chris/AI-Engine/SAE/README.md

 4. Open http://127.0.0.1:5000/ in a browser window.
 The app should be fully functional!</br>
 5. Any searches you perform will save local files, such as .csvs and .pngs, to the following directory:
 	{project directory}/static/{topic searched}

+Requiremnet: Will need an active developer Twitter account to access their API's

 NOTE: if any NLTK errors arise, you may have to install the 'punkt' NLTK tokenizers.</br>
 1. In the project .zip, you should see "punkt.zip"</br>